telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 Check below the available dialogs for managing appointments.

+#### Preview Appointment Dialog

-* **PreviewAppointment Dialog**&mdash;(Android- and iOS-only) When the end user taps an existing appointment, the dialog lets them preview the appointment details, or edit or delete the appointment.
+(Android- and iOS-only) When the end user taps an existing appointment, the Preview Appointment Dialog lets them preview the appointment details, or edit or delete the appointment.

 ![Telerik .NET MAUI Scheduler PreviewAppointmentDialog](images/scheduler-dialogs-preview.png)

+#### Edit Appointment Dialog

-* **EditAppointmentDialog**&mdash;Lets the end user create a new appointment or edit an existing one.
+Lets the end user create a new appointment or edit an existing one.

 * On desktop, the Edit Appointment dialog appears when the end user double-clicks an empty slot or an appointment.
 * On mobile, the behavior of the Edit Appointment dialog depends on the selected calendar slot.
 If the end user taps an empty slot, the Edit Appointment dialog appears to let them create a new appointment.
 If the end user taps an existing appointment and then taps Edit in the Preview Appointment dialog, the Edit Appointment dialog appears to let them modify the appointment.

 ![Telerik .NET MAUI Scheduler EditAppointmentDialog](images/scheduler-dialogs-editappointment.png)

+#### Edit Recurrence Dialog

-* **EditRecurrenceDialog**&mdash;Lets the end user configure the recurrence settings of an appointment.
+Lets the end user configure the recurrence settings of an appointment.

 ![Telerik .NET MAUI Scheduler EditRecurrenceDialog](images/scheduler-dialogs-editrecurrence.png)

+#### Edit Recurrence Choice Dialog

-* **EditRecurrenceChoiceDialog**&mdash;When the end user interacts with a recurring appointment, lets them choose if they want to edit a single occurrence or the entire series.
+When the end user interacts with a recurring appointment, lets them choose if they want to edit a single occurrence or the entire series.

 ![Telerik .NET MAUI Scheduler EditRecurrenceChoiceDialog](images/scheduler-dialogs-recurrencechoice.png)

+#### Delete Recurrence Choice Dialog

-* **DeleteRecurrenceChoiceDialog**&mdash;When the end user interacts with a recurring appointment, lets them choose if they want to delete a single occurrence or the entire series.
+When the end user interacts with a recurring appointment, lets them choose if they want to delete a single occurrence or the entire series.

 ![Telerik .NET MAUI Scheduler DeleteRecurrenceChoiceDialog](images/scheduler-dialogs-deleterecurrencechoice.png)

+#### Delete Appointment Choice Dialog

-* **DeleteAppointmentChoiceDialog**&mdash;(Desktop-only) When the end user attempts to delete an appointment, asks for confirmation.
+(Desktop-only) When the end user attempts to delete an appointment, asks for confirmation.

 ![Telerik .NET MAUI Scheduler DeleteAppointmentChoiceDialog](images/scheduler-dialogs-deleteappointmentchoice.png)

-### Methods
+## Methods

 Use the following methods to show the built-in dialogs of the Scheduler: